Holmes Chapel: History

 Cotton Hall, where John Cotton was resident in 1400, remained the family seat until the 18th century when Daniel Cotton married into the Booths of Twemlow; a cadet branch of the family were created baronets and then Viscounts Combermere.
 Cotton Hall dates from at least the 15th century, with some additions in the 17th, 19th and 20th centuries.
 A farm and estate, just off Middlewich Road, Cotton Hall is now listed Grade II* under the Planning (Listed Buildings and Conservation Areas) Act 1990, as amended, for its special architectural or historic interest.

 Amenities

 The village has a number of public houses.
 There is a major supermarket (Aldi), several smaller supermarkets, a precinct, and numerous outlets including a fish and chip shop, off licence, pizzeria, estate agent, a chemist, a library and a bakery.
 There is a GP practice on London Road.

 The town has one secondary school, Holmes Chapel Comprehensive School, and two primary schools: Holmes Chapel Primary School and Hermitage Primary School.

+In May 2025 Holmes Chapel Zoo opened its doors to the public; a new small zoo that offers encounters and experiences to get hands on with their animals.